Understanding the 3 critical KPIs for your online store

 - Analyze the bounce rate for each individual page on your site and compare them to see what visitors seem to be interacting with better.

-- Add more buttons and links to encourage user interaction.
+- Add more buttons and links to encourage user interaction with your site.
 For example, you can ask visitors to sign up for your newsletter.
-CTA (call-to-action) links with phrases like “learn more”, “add to cart” and “free download” are also a smart way to engage them.
+CTA links with phrases like “learn more”, “add to cart” and “free download” are also a smart way to engage them.
 You can personalize these and adjust the tone and language according to your target market.

 - If you can, A/B test different versions of a page to see which one performs best.